day8/shadow-git-inject/README.md

 The trick is to place the substitution keys into specific places within the build configuration - ones which control the actions of the ClojureScript compiler.
 We want to take advantage of the [`:closure-defines` feature](https://clojurescript.org/reference/compiler-options#closure-defines) feature of the ClojureScript complier which permits us to "set" values for `defs` at compile time.

-Below, the Annotated Example section demonstrates how to achive this outcome using shadow-cljs.
+Below, the Annotated Example section demonstrates how to achieve this outcome using shadow-cljs.

 ## Configuration